 Is Stoneware Safe for Cooking Food?

-If you are concerned about the safety of your stoneware vessels, you can buy special test kits that can detect the presence of lead in the initial surface layer.
+If you are concerned about the safety of your stoneware vessels, you can buy special test kits that can detect the presence of lead in the surface layer.

 Advantages of Using Stoneware for Baking